Rainfall and resources

 Groundwater levels – Above average

-Below you can find more information about rainfall and resources levels which is updated regularly.
+More information can be found below about rainfall and our resources levels – this is updated regularly.

 Current resources level